 Here are some metrics that can help you gauge your SEO progress:

 - Organic traffic: Specifically, you'll want to measure non-paid traffic increases and decreases from major search engines.

 - Organic revenue: This is revenue generated on your online store as a result of a non-branded visit.
 (A non-branded visit is someone reaching your site via a specific keyword rather than by searching for your company name.)

 - Multi-Channel Funnels: This philosophy helps you better understand the buying process.
 You can use this feature to help determine how users interact with search engines before making a purchase.
 For example, some visitors may find your site using Google, leave your site to shop the competition, and later return to make a purchase.

 - Traffic sources: You'll want to determine which sites are sending you the most traffic, and which sites are sending you the most visitors that convert into sales.

 Depending on only one traffic source and thinking it'll help your SEO is about as advisable as walking under a ladder and hoping for good luck.
 It's not impossible, but it's a pretty bad bet.

 Instead, you'll want to diversify your traffic sources.
-Channels like social media, industry directories and advertising sources such as AdWords can be great sources of targeted traffic.
-And once you start incorporating different traffic sources into your marketing efforts, don't forget to track which sources are leading to the most traffic and sales.
+Channels like social media, industry directories, and advertising sources such as AdWords can be great sources of targeted traffic.
+Once you start incorporating different traffic sources into your marketing efforts, don't forget to track which sources are leading to the most traffic and sales.

 3. Don’t over-optimize your incoming links with keyword rich anchor text